blog posts

 The job of the database server is to manage the data stored in a database.
 Each client interacts with the database server by sending a request.
 The server processes each dialog and sends the result to the client.

-The database system must not only provide interfaces that enable users to create databases and retrieve or modify data but must also provide system components for managing stored data.
+The database system must provide interfaces that enable users to create databases and retrieve or modify data, as well as system components for managing stored data.

 Therefore, a database system must provide the following features: